 What happens if I don’t tell my homeowners insurance company about my dog?

 Failing to tell your insurer about your dog or omitting the dog’s breed could land you in hot water.
-If you file a claim for an injury from a dog that’s not on the insurance policy, the company may not pay out the claim, leaving you financially responsible for all medical bills and court costs.
-Considering that the average claim paid in 2019 for a dog bite is almost $45,000, it’s best to be upfront about your dog or find an insurer willing to accept your restricted pet.
+If you file a claim for an injury from a dog that’s not listed on your insurance policy, the company may deny the claim, leaving you financially responsible for all medical bills and court costs.
+Considering that the average claim paid in 2020 for a dog bite is almost $50,000, it’s best to be upfront about your dog or find an insurer willing to accept your restricted pet.

 If my dog is mixed with the breed of dogs that homeowners insurance won’t cover, can I get insured?